Scarletts/pswg/README.md

 "Fancy" features include the ability to generate a news archive and Atom feed.
-For more information, you might want to read the man page (don't forget to read it!), or check out the example site.
+For more information, you might want to read the man page (don't forget to read it!)

 It probably still needs some testing, particularly on systems that use special (not UTC+0) timezones.